Selecting enterprise accounting software can be an arduous and daunting task – particularly if you don’t have much experience in that area.

 That’s why you’ll want extended support not just during – but also after – you go live with a new solution

 How does your accounting software solution improve our existing practices?

-This is perhaps the most important question to ask yourself.
+This is perhaps the most important question to ask when evaluating accounting software.

 An enterprise accounting solution should make your company better – both inside and outside the finance department.